Home » Slow Cooker » Slow Cooker Peanut Butter Banana Oatmeal Bars

 • Heat up peanut butter in a medium/large glass mixing bowl in the microwave until soft.
 This will make it easier to incorporate into the other ingredients.

 • Line the slow cooker with parchment paper, then pour the oatmeal mixture into the slow cooker.
-I like to push a couple peanut butter chips in the top because it looks nice.
+I like to push a couple extra peanut butter chips in the top because it looks nice.

 Notes